edgio-docs/edgio-docs/src/pages/guides/spartacus.md

 #### 2. Add Spartacus with SSR {/*2-add-spartacus-with-ssr*/}

-To deploy your Spartacus application on {{ PRODUCT_NAME }} it needs to support server-side rendering (SSR).
+To deploy your Spartacus application on {{ PRODUCT }} it needs to support server-side rendering (SSR).
 To add SSR support, run:

 ```bash
 ng add @spartacus/schematics --ssr